spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 You need to run these commands rather than creating a role with the "Create Role" dialog in the UI.

 This role will be attached to Segment's user and it gives just enough permissions for loading data in your database.
-We recommend not reusing this role for other operations.
+Segment recommends not reusing this role for other operations.

 1. Click on to Worksheets;
 2. Select SEGMENT_EVENTS under database objects